 If you think a job interview starts when you sit down with the hiring manager, think again.
-It starts way before when you first create your resume and cover letter.
+Your interview starts way before when you first create your resume and cover letter.
 Each step of the job interview process needs to be done conscientiously and well.

 The way you do your job search indicates the way you will do your job.
-Know that employers are looking for every action you take to reflect your level of diligence (or lack thereof).
+Know that employers are looking for every action you take to reflect your level of diligence (or lack thereof) create your resume and cover letter tailored to that research.
 You need to start preparing for an interview actively well in advance, researching the company and the specific position you are pursuing.
 You should be able to talk knowledgeably about the company and their goals when you interview.
 Remember, you cannot wait for the day of the interview to prepare.
 In fact, the steps you take the night before can make all the difference.

 Here are six key night-before steps.